 Yes folks, it's finally finished.
 The Banana Jr. lives!
 I have to say that I'm pretty happy with the final results.…

 Added by John on October 23, 2010 at 9:44am —

 These were bought at a school sale several years ago and promptly shoved into an already overburdened garage to await their fate.
 When you buy stuff at one of these surplus sales you take a risk as you are not allowed to try anything first.
-At $5 at… Continue
+At… Continue

 Added by John on December 21, 2009 at 8:30pm —